 THRIVE is made up of a team of research scientists, clinicians and nurses all working together to study the vaginal microbiome and to understand its link to health, disease, and successful therapies.

-Clinical and self collected samples taken for this study will be brought to the research laboratory sites located at the Children's Hospital Research Institute of Manitoba and the JC Wilt Infectious Diseases Research Centre in Winnipeg, Manitoba.
-We also collaborate extensively with the Burgener lab at Case Western Reserve University in Ohio.
+Clinical and self collected samples taken for the studies will be brought to the research laboratory sites located at the Children's Hospital Research Institute of Manitoba in Winnipeg, Manitoba through the University of Manitoba.
+We also collaborate extensively with research partners at Case Western Reserve University in Ohio.

 All samples will be anonymous to research scientists, and will be used to determine how the bacterial and fungal environment, host immune system and external factors (such as diet, hygiene and sexual practices) relate to your health and the vaginal environment.